Zum Hauptinhalt springen

 Bitcoin Mining Taxes in Germany: Complete 2026 Guide

 Bitcoin mining income is taxable in Germany from the moment a block reward hits your wallet.
 Whether it qualifies as private income or commercial trade determines how much you owe and whether trade tax applies on top.
-This guide covers Germany in full, adds Austria as a second jurisdiction, and closes with a note on why a Swiss corporate structure changes the picture for serious DACH investors.
+This guide covers Germany in full, adds Austria as a second jurisdiction, and closes with a note on how a Swiss corporate structure changes the tax character of the income.

 > This information is not investment, financial, or tax advice.
 Consult a qualified professional before making any decisions.
 Past performance is not an indicator of future results.